Hadrien-Cr/MegaZero/README.md

 - RandomPlayer,
 - NNPlayer (Acts with the given policy network),
 - MCTSPlayer (Acts with MCTS guide by NN policy and value network)
-- RawMCTSPlayer (Acts with MCTS guide by default uniform policy an value), NNPlayer
+- RawMCTSPlayer (Acts with MCTS guide by default uniform policy an value)

 **`NNetWrapper.py (as nn)`:** the script that defines the neural nets (policy and value net included, usable with `predict` method)